-Motion, forces, work, power, energy, momentum, rotation, equilibrium, fluids, temperature, and heat.
-Pre- or coreq.- MATH 140.
+This is an introductory, algebra-based, problem-solving physics course with a lab component.
+Topics covered are one and two-dimensional motion, forces, Newton's laws, work, power, energy, momentum, rotation, equilibrium, fluids, temperature, and heat.
+Prereq. - MATH140 with C or better.
+Core: SCI.
 Also available through Online Learning.